Azure/azure-mobile-apps/docs/howto/client/android.md

 * The screen layout
 * The adapter that ties the two together.

-In our sample code, we return the data from the Mobile Apps SQL Azure table **ToDoItem** into an array.
+In our sample code, we return the data from the Mobile Apps SQL Azure table **TodoItem** into an array.
 This activity is a common pattern for data applications.
 Database queries often return a collection of rows that the client gets in a list or array.
 In this sample, the array is the data source.
 The code specifies a screen layout that defines the view of the data that appears on the device.
-The two are bound together with an adapter, which in this code is an extension of the **ArrayAdapter&lt;ToDoItem&gt;** class.
+The two are bound together with an adapter, which in this code is an extension of the **ArrayAdapter&lt;TodoItem&gt;** class.

 #### <a name="layout"></a>Define the Layout